-Measure Required Funding Features of the Measure Priority 1.
+Measure Required Funding Features of the Measure Priority 1 .
 Update of Palerang LEP 2014 Council's staff costs Update wording in clause 6.2 of Palerang LEP 2014 titled Flood planning to reflect the recommended approach to defining the FPL.
 Priority 1 : this measure is designed to reduce the flood risk to future development and has a high priority for inclusion in the FRMP .
-Incorporate recommended set of controls into an update of Palerang DCP 2015.
+2 Incorporate recommended set of controls into an update of Palerang DCP 2015 .
 Council's staff costs Control development in floodplain as presented in Appendix E of the Braidwood Floodplain Risk Management Study and Plan 2019.
 Graded set of flood controls based on the type of development and their location within the floodplain, defined as land inundated by the Probable Maximum Flood.
 Floodplain divided into four hazard zones: Inner Floodplain (Hazard Category 1), Inner Floodplain (Hazard Category 2), Intermediate Floodplain and Outer Floodplain.
 Graded set of flood controls based on location within the Flood Planning Area (FPA) (the area that lies below the Flood Planning Level (FPL) and is subject to flood related development controls).
-For areas affected by Main Stream Flooding. the FPA is defined as land Priority 1: this measure is designed to mitigate the flood risk to future development and has a high priority for inclusion in the FRMP . (rFc) and is subject to noor related development controls).
-For areas areated areas areated as trained as tr S. Ensure flood data in this FRMS are available NSW SES establishments (e.g. schools) flood-vulnerable residential development (e.g. housing for aged persons and persons with disabilities) to be subject to more stringent controls than other land uses.
+For areas affected by Main Stream Flooding, the FPA is defined as land which lies below the peak 1% AEP flood level plus 500 mm, while for areas affected by Minor Tributary Flooding, the FPA is defined as areas where depths of inundation in a 1% AEP event exceed 100 mm.
+For areas affected by Major Overland Flow, the FPA is defined as the extent of the High and Low Hazard Floodway zones, as well as areas where depths of inundation in a 1% AEP event exceed 100 mm.
+The minimum floor level requirement for residential development to be 1% AEP flood level plus 500 mm.
+Critical services, educational establishments (e.g. schools) flood-vulnerable residential development (e.g. housing for aged persons and persons with disabilities) to be subject to more stringent controls than other land uses.
 Council's evaluation of development proposals to use data presented in this FRMS.
-NSW SES to update the Palerang Local Flood Plan 2013 using information on flooding patterns, times of rise of floodwaters and flood to the NSW SES for improvement of flood emergency planning.
-NSW SES to update the Paterang Local rood Plan 2013 using information on nooding patterns, times or nse or noodwaters and nood prone areas identified in this FRMS.
+Priority 1 : this measure is designed to mitigate the flood risk to future development and has a high priority for inclusion in the FRMP .
+3 Ensure flood data in this FRMS are available to the NSW SES for improvement of flood emergency planning.
+NSW SES costs NSW SES to update the Palerang Local Flood Plan 2013 using information on flooding patterns, times of rise of floodwaters and flood prone areas identified in this FRMS.
 Priority 2: this measure would improve emergency response procedures.
+4 .
 Implement flood awareness and education program for residents bordering the creeks.
 Council staff and NSW SES costs Council to inform residents and business owners of the flood risk based on the information presented in the FRMS. (e.g. displays of flood mapping at Council offices, preparation of Flood Information Brochure for distribution with rate notices, etc).
-Priority 2: this measure would improve the flood awareness of the community.
-5. Commission Major Overland Flow investigation \$60,000 Undertake an investigation to define the nature of Major Overland Flow in the urbanised parts of Braidwood.
+Priority 2 : this measure would improve the flood awareness of the community.
+5 .
+Commission Major Overland Flow investigation \$60,000 Undertake an investigation to define the nature of Major Overland Flow in the urbanised parts of Braidwood.
 Assess measures which are aimed mitigating the impact that Major Overland Flow has on existing development in Braidwood.
-Priority 2: this measure would assist in defining the scale of the Major Overland Flow problem in Braidwood and identify the scope of measures which are required to mitigate its impact on existing development.
-Develop and implement a Vegetation Management Plan for Recreation Ground Creek \$50,000 The Vegetation Management Plan will identify areas which require regular maintenance along Recreation Ground Creek.
-It will also describe the scope of any rehabilitation works which would be required following the completion of any inbank works.
-The required funding would permit the development of the Vegetation Management Plan, the removal of dense vegetation from the inbank area of the watercourse and the implementation of a regular maintenance program over a five year period.
-Priority 2: this measure would reduce the risk of a blockage being experienced at the various road crossings, as well as reduce the frequency of nuisance flooding.
+Priority 2 : this measure would assist in defining the scale of the Major Overland Flow problem in Braidwood and identify the scope of measures which are required to mitigate its impact on existing development.
+6 Develop and implement a Vegetation Management Plan for Recreation Ground Creek The register management is the register management is a second of the register management is a s